 Linux is the most widely used server operating system, especially for web servers.
 It is open source; this means anybody can have access to the source code.
 This makes it less secure compared to other operating systems as attackers can study the source code to find vulnerabilities.
 Linux for Hackers is about exploiting these vulnerabilities to gain unauthorized access to a system.

-In this article, we will introduce you to what Linux is, its security vulnerabilities and the counter measures you can put in place.
+In this article, we will introduce you to what Linux is, its security vulnerabilities, hacking with Ubuntu and the counter measures you can put in place.